The First Time I Made 30 Minute Balsamic Chicken

 Let me know if you try this 30-minute meal!
 Make it when your family will be coming home hungry and you have chicken breasts on hand with very little time to make dinner.
 I am sure your people will love it as much as my people did!

-2 tablespoons olive oil (I used avocado oil)
+- 2 tbsp olive oil I used avocado oil

 Season both sides of chicken breasts with garlic salt and pepper.